-So how should you go about getting rid of dust mites and filtering out pollen, dust and other unhealthy bacteria infesting your living space?
+So how should you go about getting rid of dust mites and filtering out pollen, dust and other harmful bacteria infesting your living space?
 High-efficiency whole-home air filters will eliminate pollen and other harmful particles from the indoor air and whole-home air purifiers can help purify the air.
 But to reduce or eliminate problems with dust mites you will need a different plan of attack.
 Dust mites generally grow in warm, damp environments, making the summer months ripe for them.
-However, central air conditioners cool and dehumidify the home and will help control dust mites.
+However, central air conditioners cool and dehumidify the home and will help manage dust mites.
 During the summer months is also when air conditioners are running in homes, so a properly operating central air conditioner will diminish the impact of dust mites.
-However, when homeowners stop using their air conditioners in the early fall, relative humidity typical grows, which creates a positive breeding base for dust mites.
+However, when homeowners stop using their air conditioners in the early fall, relative humidity typical rises, which creates a positive breeding base for dust mites.
 Dust mites are also stirred up and fanned throughout your home when you first turn on your furnace on to heat your home in the fall.

 Improving your home’s indoor air quality is not as hard as it may sound.
 Service Experts has multiple selections for battling allergy-inducing pollution inside your home.

-A whole-home dehumidifier will control the humidity levels throughout your entire house, keeping you within the EPA's suggested range of 30 to 50 percent.
+A whole-home dehumidifier will control the humidity levels all through your complete house, keeping you within the EPA's suggested range of 30 to 50 percent.
 You can't get rid of all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
 The best part is that this solution doesn't demand the use of any chemicals—it's all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
 It can even diminish episodes of viruses and respiratory infections.
-Whole-home central dehumidifiers remove excess moisture, reduce dust mites and mold, and protect wood from damage.
+Whole-home central dehumidifiers kill excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.